 The Intel[®] Xeon[®] processor introduces a feature called Hyper Threading, where a single physical processor can support more than one logical instruction stream, simulating multiple logical processors on a single physical processor.
 For many applications and environments, this capability may offer performance improvements over non-Hyper Threading processors.
 If multiple MSC Nastran analysis jobs are running concurrently, however, there may be performance degradations.
 If an installation determines this to be the case, hyper threading should be disabled.
-This can be done on a permanent basis through BIOS operations or, for Windows platforms, hyper threading may be disabled on a process by process basis using the "hyperthreads" keyword.

-Using the "msc20191" Command
+Using the "msc20200" Command

-The "msc20191" command is shown as a prefix for most of the programs and commands described in this document, for example:
+The "msc20200" command is shown as a prefix for most of the programs and commands described in this document, for example:

 '''

-msc20191 nastran ...
+msc20200 nastran ...

 '''

-Note: For simplicity, the symbol prod_ver will be used for msc20191.
+For simplicity, the symbol prod ver will be used for msc20200.